urpatton/OSD-Wizard-UDI-Replacement/README.md

 	Changed "OSDBitLockerMode" return variable to only return "True" when active.
 When "Enable BitLocker" is unchecked, "OSDBitLockerMode" variable is not populated or returned.
 This is to allow compatibility with existing task sequences
 	Parameter "-DisabledBitlocker" will now lock the BitLocker check box preventing ir from being checked Removed OSDWizardSuccess result when clicking the Cancel button

+	Version 2.1
+	Changed memory check to pass 4GB when exactly 4GB memory is used - "4294967296" changed to (4GB - 64MB)
+	Changed disk size check value - "68719476736" changed to 64GB Changed log output $NewOSDComputerName to $OSDComputerName to correct issue where the "OSDComputerName" variable was not correctly output to the log.

+	Version 3.0
+	Added confirm password field to Computer Name tab domain join credentials Added tab page to set the Local Administrator password Added parameter -DisableTabAdminPassword to disable the local administrator tab page Fixed BIOS serial number OSD variable.
+Change BIOSSerialNumber to BIOSSeralNumber Added log messages to indicate OSDJoinPassword and OSDLocalAdminPassword are being set.
+Passwords are [REDACTED] Minor wording changes and corrections
+	Visual changes - added separators on some pages
+	Added descriptive wording to wizard elements.
+Wording taken from the UDI wizard.
 ```